Liverpool

 I feel like this image captures the feel of the city best.
 Liverpool has a fascinating mix of architectural styles.

-More Scouse views
+More views of the city

 More views of the city, you can make out the World Museum on the right.